gregnk/gregnk.com-archive1/src/render/blog/2018-12-10_EnigmaMachine.html.md

 ![alt text](/images/EnigmaMachine.jpg)

-In the future I might add a more few features to Enigma Machine if I feel like it, depending on if I have time or not.
+In the future I might add a few more features to Enigma Machine if I feel like it, depending on if I have the time or not.
 Also, credit goes to my history teacher for suggesting the awesome name.

 I have also been working on some other projects, but school has been a major pain in the ass so not much has been done yet.
 Hopefully things will be sorted our sooner than later so that I can get back to working on them.